gustavofranco21/pi-inteligencia-artificial/README.md

-# IMPORTANTE: SOBRE A ENTREGA
+# IMPORTANTE: SOBRE A ENTREGAa

 A entrega deverá ser realizada com a postagem da url do seu fork do repositório.
 No formulário que será disponibilizado, você deverá informar apenas a url do seu fork do projeto.